shilikun/gitStudy/readme.txt

-Git is free software
+Git is free software.
 Hello!
 new update.
-.
+update3.